CoolTigerSuperMan/micro-genie/micro-genie-commands/README.md

 =======

-# Under Development

-Micro Genie is currently under development in a non released stage

-The APIs are not completed and will change.
-Sufficient test coverage does not exist and some methods are currently only stubbed out.

-# What is Micro Genie

-A library built on top of Guava's ListenableFuture for composing a pipeline of asynchronous function calls, both dependent and independent calls in parallel.

 # Use Case

 The primary use case is for composing multiple service calls in a Micro Service Architecture, asynchronously while offering the ability to transform / reduce results, provide fallback values, command chaining, short circuiting and bounded thread pool groups modeled after HystrixThreadPools.

-# Comparison
-Micro Genie commands are somewhat of a hybrid between Hystrix and Trickle, from Netflix and Spotify respectively.
-Hystrix and Trickle are mature libraries and used in real production environments.
-If you're looking for an async command framework for use now, it's highly encouraged to check those out.

 #Examples